CZ-NIC/knot-resolver/doc/user/config-defer.rst

     It is based on scheduling a SIGALRM to be delivered after the timeout (or up to 1s later), which then interrupts the computation.
-    After the interrupt the priority of the request's origin is decreased according to the duration, the kresd process is terminated (dropping all pending, but probably already timeouted, requests) and started again by manager.
+    After interrupting the priority of the request's origin is decreased according to the duration (if non-UDP), the kresd process is terminated (dropping all pending, but probably already timeouted, requests) and started again by manager.
     To keep the data with measurements and priorities alive during restart,